SHOPPING CART

 Feed your plants and they will feed you.
 Apricots use nutrients from the soil as they grow, so replenishing the nutrients ensures they will grow to their full potential, improving flowering and fruiting so they produce abundant and juicy crops.

-Feed your apricot tree in spring and summer with a balanced fertiliser such as Tui Performance Naturals Citrus & Fruit Fertiliser.
+Feed your apricot tree in spring and summer with a balanced fertiliser such as Tui Performance Organics Citrus & Fruit Fertiliser.
 If you’re wanting to feed for longer, Tui Enrich Fruit, Citrus, Tree & Shrub Controlled Release Fertiliser will feed for up to six months and is formulated with high levels of potassium for optimum flowering and fruiting.

 Apricots require adequate and regular supplies of water through the dry season.
 Be careful not to overwater as this can result in waterlogging and split maturing fruit.
 Little or no additional water is required in winter, the roots of this tree don’t like sitting in waterlogged soils, so the site must have good drainage.